Long-term psychotherapy FAQs

 What’s your fee?

 I have a limited number of lower cost slots which become available from time to time.
-Don’t hesitate to ask about this.

 How often will we meet?